-The CONCORDA (Connected Corridor for Driving Automation) project contributes to the preparation of European motorways for automated driving and high density truck platooning.
-The main objective of the project is to assess the performance of hybrid communication systems, combining 802.11p and LTE connectivity, under real traffic situations.
+The CONCORDA (Connected Corridor for Driving Automation) project contributes to the preparation of European motorways for automated driving and high density truck platooning with adequate connected services and technologies.